Skip to main content

 Summer Bridge Courses

-All Summer Bridge students may earn up to 8 credits by registering for 2 courses.
+All Summer Bridge students may earn up to 4 credits by registering for 1 course.
 Each class provides multiple opportunities:

 • Engagement with faculty and peers